p1p3/angular2-electron-resin/README.md

 A boilerplate for developing kiosks, digital signage or other human-machine interaction projects based on [ElectronJS](http://electron.atom.io/), [Angular](http://angular.io) and [resin.io](http://resin.io)

+this project is an adapation to the resin-electronjs project, which can be found [here](https://github.com/resin-io/resin-electronjs)

 ## Getting started

 ### Angular project